MegaGimen/The-Emergence/readme.md

 ```

 Note, if Paul is Sam's good friend and Sam wants him to know, he can send Sam his $sk$ **towards this specific relationship** and Paul can know find it.

+# future dev road map (the term "road map" is aimed at showing respect to Sunorange, miss you, xjc)

+Currently, we haven't dev the messagebox's show and we want to make the showing str beautiful.
+It's know sth like: "[SAT classmate, online friend]", the return is a list, but who likes seeing list in dark console?
+(If your theme is other color, forget it)

+Besides, I hope to make the network healthier by appyling some strategies on it.